 The Support Services Division manages administrative functions that support Uniform Patrol and Investigative Services.
-Their responsibilities include property and evidence, training, records, accreditation, homeland security, permits, fleet maintenance and public information.
-In addition, personnel are assigned to assist municipal court and probation.
+Their responsibilities include property and evidence, training, records, accreditation, homeland security, permits, technology, fleet maintenance, and public information.
+Additionally, personnel are assigned to support the municipal court and probation department.

-The training unit, which is comprised of a sergeant and four officers, is responsible for developing roll call, in-service and mandate-style courses for both sworn and non-sworn personnel.
-The training unit also helps review current case law, departmental complaints and use-of-force incidents to address any identified patterns through training.
-The training unit also has one patrol officer who serves at the police academy.
+The training unit, which is comprised of a sergeant and four officers, is responsible for developing roll call, in-service, and mandate-style courses for both sworn and non-sworn personnel.
+The training unit also helps review current case law, departmental complaints, and use-of-force incidents to address any identified patterns through training.
+One of the training unit's officers serves at the regional police academy as an instructor.

 Public Information Officer (PIO)

-One patrol officer serves as the police department's public information officer and is responsible for media relations including press releases, on-air and on-camera interviews, social media posts, and the internal department newsletter.
+The Public Information Officer serves as the Police Department's voice to the community.
+They are responsible for media relations which includes press releases, on-air/ on-camera interviews, social media posts, and the internal department newsletter.
 This position builds a strong relationship with the media and provides information to the public in a timely manner.
 Contact Marietta Police PIO McPhilamy via email

-One lieutenant assigned as the department's accreditation and certification manager is responsible for ensuring that the department's policies and practices reflect current national accreditation and state certification standards.
-The department is both nationally accredited through the Commission on Accreditation for Law Enforcement Agencies and state-certified through the Georgia Association of Chiefs of Police.
+One officer is assigned as the department's accreditation and certification manager and is responsible for ensuring that the department's policies and practices reflect current national accreditation and state certification standards.
+The department is both nationally accredited through the Commission on Accreditation for Law Enforcement Agencies (CALEA) and state-certified through the Georgia Association of Chiefs of Police (GACP).

-One patrol officer serves as a court liaison, and one patrol officer serves as a warrant officer.
-These officers are responsible for handling court-related duties required of the police department, including courtroom security and serving city arrest warrants.
+One officer serves as a court liaison and one officer serves as a warrant officer.
+These officers are responsible for handling court-related duties required of the police department, including courtroom security, and serving city arrest warrants.

-One civilian employee serves as a fleet maintenance technician and coordinates the repair, maintenance and replacement of department vehicles and equipment of vehicles.
+One civilian employee serves as a fleet maintenance technician and coordinates the repair, maintenance, and replacement of department vehicles and vehicle equipment.

-One lieutenant serves as the homeland security coordinator responsible for keeping the public informed of homeland security issues and completing site surveys of government buildings and other high-profile targets within the city.
+One lieutenant serves as the homeland security coordinator and is responsible for keeping department personnel informed of homeland security issues while also completing site surveys of government buildings and other high-profile targets within the city.

 Permit & ID Office

-One civilian serves as the permit and ID Technician employee that issues permits for taxi cab vehicles, taxi cab drivers.
-Alcohol managers, pawn shop employees that are employed by an approved licensed business within the city of Marietta.
+One civilian serves as the permit and ID technician and issues permits for taxis, taxi drivers, alcohol managers, and pawn shop employees who are employed by an approved licensed business within the City of Marietta.